ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 #### The Appointment configuration for a Listener

-The `AppointmentConfiguration` can be used to schedule an appointment, like the appointments we see in real world.
-This Listener configuration has two main fields.
+The `AppointmentConfiguration` can be used to schedule an appointment.
+This Listener configuration consists of two main fields.
-  - `appointmentDetails`
-  - `noOfRecurrences`

-Appointment details is again a union of `task:AppointmentData` and `string`. `AppointmentDetails` can be given as either a `cronExpression` as a `string`, or an `AppointmentData` record type. `AppointmentData` record includes seven fields to provide the appointment details.
+  - `appointmentDetails` - Appointment details is a union of `task:AppointmentData` and `string`. `AppointmentDetails` can be given as either a `cronExpression`, a `string`, or an `AppointmentData` record type.
+An `AppointmentData` record includes seven fields to provide the appointment details.
+  - `noOfRecurrences` - The number of times a particular task needs to be executed.
+This is optional and should be given as an `int`.

-The following example creates a task appointment, which registers a service using a CRON expression to run the task every 5 seconds for 11 times.
-The count variable is incremented by the task.
+The following example creates a task appointment, which registers a service using a CRON expression to execute the task every 5 seconds for 11 times.
+The `count` variable is incremented by the task.

 ```ballerina
 import ballerina/log;